wp-plugins/infusionsoft-affiliates/readme.txt

 If you need help with a custom installation or modification to better integrate into your Infusionsoft application and WordPress site, please contact Jeremy B. Shapiro directly.

 == Changelog ==

+= Version 1.5 =
+* 11/22/2011: If a URL is a valid page, don't check for the affiliate in the root of the URL.
+This prevents affiliates from hijacking pages on your site by picking affiliate codes that match the URLs of pages on your site.

 = Version 1.4 =
 * 10/31/2011: Added support for affiliate lists over 1,000